-- 54.Local planning authorities have the power to take enforcement action against inappropriate development or breach of planning conditions where appropriate, having regard to the Maidstone Development Plan, the Enforcement Policy/Local Enforcement Plan, and any other material considerations.
-The Council will attempt to negotiate a solution first but, should this not be possible, formal enforcement action may be taken.
-Action may be taken by the issuing of: - An enforcement notice
+- 54. Local planning authorities have the power to take enforcement action against inappropriate development or breach of planning conditions.
+Whether or not the Council deems it appropriate to take enforcement action, the Council will have regard to the Maidstone Development Plan, the Local Enforcement Plan, and any other material considerations.
+Depending upon circumstances the Council will endeavour to negotiate a solution first but, should this not be possible, formal enforcement action may be taken.
+This may include the issuing of:

+- An enforcement notice

 - A stop notice

 - A temporary stop notice

 - A breach of condition notice.